Best Film for the Fujica ST701

 - Pharmacy or Big Box Store

-As long as you’re going through a medium to high-volume of film, there are two things that you are capable of doing to cut back on your costs.
+So long as you’re shooting a medium to high volume of film, there are a few actions that can be done to reduce your costs.

-Once you're done, you will end up getting about 18 rolls of 36 frames.
-Look forward to savings of 20-30% based on your selection.
+All said and done, you will end up making roughly 18 rolls of 36 frames.
+You should expect to save 20-30% based on the film you purchase.

-Be aware that you’re limited to rolls of black & white film.
-This is in part because black & white film is quite a bit easier and more cost-effective to develop yourself.
+Take into account that you’re going to be limited to bulk rolls of black and white film.
+This is due to black and white film is easier and cheaper to process at home.

-All film can be developed by hand.
-It is a good way to cut costs so that you can use more film with your Fujica ST701.
+All film can be processed at home.
+In fact it’s a smart option to spend less so that you can shoot more film with your Fujica ST701.

-Black and white film is significantly less complicated to develop.
-Developer temperature and development times are not as necessary to do correctly with black & white films as time and temperatures are for color negative or transparency film.
+Black & white film is by far the least difficult to develop.
+Chemical temperature and time are both not as essential to get correct with black and white films as they are for color negative or transparency film.